 The OPC is best for people who want to start a business with a corporate structure but still want to retain effective control over all the business operations.
 You can scale the company and still enjoy limited liability.

-If you are still not sure which one to pick for your business, feel free to reach out to us and our experts will guide you in making the right decision.
+If you are still unsure which one to pick for your business, feel free to reach out to us, and our experts at Vakilsearch will guide you in making the right decision.